 Is e.l.f Cruelty Free?

 Yes, e.l.f. has been cruelty free for a long time, and they are now certified so by Peta and HSUS (the Humane Society of the United States).
-I feel obligated to remind you here that although they can be a good point of reference, particularly Peta have been certifying brands cruelty free that we know are not, such as Dove, lately.
+I feel obligated to remind you here that although they can be a good point of reference, Peta have certified many brands cruelty free that we know are not, such as Dove, lately.

 We do NOT test on animals or endorse such practices.
 Our products do not contain animal derived ingredients.
 Beeswax has been replaced by synthetic beeswax and lanolin has been replaced by Bis-Diglyceryl Polyacyladinpale-2.
 We currently support HSUS and are partners with PETA in the Caring Consumer Project.